dmbarbour/wikilon/docs/AwelonLang.md

 Major design elements:

 * A scalable concrete codebase, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
-This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, and atomic updates.
-Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+This data structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, and atomic updates.
+Further, we can amortize physical storage and network costs within a community via proxy or [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network).

 * A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated via [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
 The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering.
-We aren't limited to final outputs: intermediate results may also be rendered, even animated.
+Source, intermediate states, and final values can all use the same tooling.

 * Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent) in the dictionary.
 Bots in Awelon are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive.
 Effects are asynchronous via manipulation of system variables, such as adding a task to a system queue or some data to a network output buffer.
 This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which is convenient for live coding, runtime upgrade, and robust administrative process control.